Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Manoj Raghavan

-So I think we were focusing on, for example, the aerospace and defense is one vertical that we’re looking at.
-And we have some very exciting things happening there.
-But it’s very difficult to, I mean, unless these result in some large revenues and so on, it’s very difficult to proactively tell you what is happening.
-They’re doing some very, very good work with the defense organizations in India, with hal, with, you know, the Aeronautical Development Agency, some large deals that we are bidding for working.
+Yeah, so I think we were focusing on — for example, the aerospace and defense is one vertical that we are looking at.
+And we have some very exciting things happening there, but it’s very difficult to — I mean, unless these result in some large revenues and so on, it’s very difficult to proactively tell you what is happening.
+We’re doing some very, very good work with the defense organizations in India, with HAL, with the Aeronautical Development Agency.
+There are some large deals that we are bidding for.
+Working — we’re also working with some global players there, right?
+So I think till we reach a size, I think we will — we are continuing to invest there.

 Unidentified Participant